Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Sparse Pursuit Algorithm for Shifted Continuous Patterns

 \item If the loss $L$ has decreased by less than the factor of $1-\lambda$ compared to the previous iteration, with $\lambda\in(0,1]$, restore all the values from the previous iteration and return them as the result.

-Otherwise, if the count of iterations has reached $N_{\mathrm{itr}}$, return the current parameters.
+Otherwise, if the count of iterations has reached {$N_{\mathrm{itr}}\in\N$}, return the current parameters.
 If this is not the case, do another iteration. \end{enumerate}

-The hyperparameters $N_{\mathrm{pat}}$ and $N_{\mathrm{spr}}$ are usually determined by the application.
+The hyperparameters $N_{\mathrm{pat}}$ and $N_{\mathrm{spr}}$ {determine the number of given patterns and the maximum number of times that any pattern can be selected for the representation of a spectrum.
+Both are assumed to be known from} the application.
 For the $q$ exponent, we usually pick $q=1/2$, as this is the lowest one to keep $L$ convex in $a_j$, which is beneficial to the optimization procedure.
 In some cases, better results can be achieved by choosing the value of $q$ even lower, but this also increases the chance of divergence.

-The hyperparameters $\lambda$ and $N_{\mathrm{itr}}$ are safeguards to limit the runtime of the algorithm, such that the loop is not run indefinitely with marginal improvement in the non-linear optimization step.
+{Further, the} hyperparameters $\lambda$ and $N_{\mathrm{itr}}$ are safeguards to limit the runtime of the algorithm, such that the loop is not run indefinitely with marginal improvement in the non-linear optimization step.
 They also mitigate the problem of overfitting.
 The value of $\lambda$ should be chosen slightly below $1$; in practice, we find that $\lambda=0.9$ yields good results.
 We limit the number of iterations to $N_{\mathrm{itr}}=2N_{\mathrm{spr}}N_{\mathrm{pat}}$, which is twice the overall sparsity level.
 The loop typically terminates due to insufficient decrease in $L$, not by exceeding $N_{\mathrm{itr}}$.